Annika (2021 TV series): Series 1

+Series 2

 Production and filming

+The original radio series, Annika Stranded, also written by Nick Walker and featuring Nicola Walker, was set in Oslo.
+The television series relocates the action to Glasgow, while retaining Norwegian themes.

 Principal photography for the series began on 14 December 2020 and ended on 2 April 2021.
 Filming took place primarily in Glasgow, on the River Clyde, as well as in towns in Argyll.
-The Beacon Arts Centre served as the homicide unit's base, and DI Strandhed's home was located on the banks of Loch Lomond.
+Beacon Arts Centre, Greenock, served as the homicide unit's base, and DI Strandhed's home was located on the banks of Loch Lomond.

+In August 2022, it was confirmed that a second series had been commissioned.
+In August 2025, it was reported that "there are no current plans for a third series" at UKTV.

 Music

 The theme music ("Bringing Murder to the Land") was written by Anton Newcombe and Dot Allison.

 Reception

 Critical response

 In The Guardian, the opening episode of the TV series holds a 4-star review.
-"She’s a daffy Norwegian supercop with a dodgy accent.
+"She's a daffy Norwegian supercop with a dodgy accent.
 But Walker’s droll dialogue and womansplaining should keep you waterside for the long haul".
 The Radio Times rated the same episode with 3 stars: "Not everything works in the first episode of the crime drama – but the central case is gripping enough".
 The Killing Times also rated the first episode with 3 stars: "It's great to have Walker back on our screens and although Annika feels a bit light – Mare of Easttown it is most assuredly not – it's still worth a watch".

+The Telegraph describes the TV series as "disappointingly pedestrian", recommending that "The show needs to focus less on the clever conceits and more on the plots".